AshLancer/QFG3-Fan-Patch/Readme 1.3A.md

 * **Thief** Reach the far eastern screen with the big waterfall.

 **Q** - Help!
-I gave Salim all the ingredients but he's not making the Dispel Potion!!

-**A** - This is a very old bug that was patched in the Anthology version.
-You're most likely running an older copy of QFG3 or the resource file that came packaged with your game is out of date.
-I've extracted this script from the Collection CD for people who need it.
-Check and make sure you've installed 290.scr and 290.hep from the folder named "NRS and Anthology Fixes".
-You'll need to go back to a point before you gave Salim the first item in order for the new script to work.

-**Q** - Help!
 The guard won't let me back in to see the Laibon or the Laibon won't take my dinosaur horn and I can't continue.
 I thought you fixed everything!!!

 **A** - The triggers for the Laibon starting the initiation are still a bit wonky.
 Here is a method that always works for me: